Great IT Company

-What makes an IT Company great?
-Do you feel like your IT Firm or Technology Team are at times falling short of their potential?
-Let's dive into the core attributes that make ordinary IT companies, exceptional IT companies.
+How do you create a great IT Company?
+Do you feel like your IT Firm or technology team are at times falling short of their potential?
+Let’s dive into the core attributes that make ordinary IT companies, exceptional IT companies.

 - Great IT People do make great IT Companies

 - Align an individual’s competencies with their responsibilities